 Graduation from the Program is a significant achievement and milestone.
-As with everything else in the JDP, there are guidelines for graduating!
+As with everything else in the JDP, there are guidelines for graduating, beginning with applying to graduate!
 Please consult the "Graduation Requirements" page for more information and to ensure you have satisfied all the requirements of the Program.